aaronallred/aaronallred.github.io/_pages/research.md

 horizontal: false
 ---
 ---

+<b> sensory processing and perceptions of motion</b>

 One pillar of my research focuses on understanding sensory processing.
-In part, I have focused on improving mathematical models of sensory processing during periods of central adaptation, necessary for modeling central perceptual function following gravity transitions.
+In part, I have worked to improve mathematical models of sensory processing during periods of central adaptation, necessary for modeling central perceptual function following gravity transitions.
 Such models seek to quantify three aspect about humans' internal representations of self motion and self orientation by predicting how a person will perceive: In what way am I moving/oriented?
 Which way am I moving/oriented?
 How much am I moving/have I moved?
 In other words, we seek to model perceptions of <b>motion type, direction, and magnitude</b>.
 Designing and performing human participant experiments that empirical assess these aspects of self-motion perception informs model architectures and parameters to better predict a variety of outcomes such as: misperceptions in altered gravity environments, manual control during landing, locomotion performance when stepping out into a new environment for the first time, and even the development of motion sickness symptoms.

 You can access my recent work examining the roll of [memory in learned sensorimotor states](https://www.frontiersin.org/articles/10.3389/fncir.2023.1190582/full).
 This work involved collaborations with Vika Kravets, who has independently designed and conducted a follow-up experiment to empirically examine our theoretical contributions during 1g-1.5g transitions using a centrifuge paradigm.